shardaishwak/traventure/README.md

 ## Getting Started

-To get started with Traventure, follow the instructions below.
+To get started with Itinerar, follow the instructions below.

 ### Prerequisites